Menuka-Wijayarathne/Juniper-MX480/README.md

-this repo is for automaton of NFVI platform
+These scripts are useful for daily operations of MX480 juniper routers.